dome9/Python_API_SDK/runSyncAssessment.md

 # Description
-The Tool run sync now and wait for all entities to be updates, then it wil run you assessment.
+The Tool run sync now and wait for all entities to be updates, then it wil run bundle assessment.

 # Prerequisite